 Marilyn Burgess Contacted

 Attending a show can be a complicated logistical process.
-Marilyn Burgess of EERE's Communication and Outreach Office is available to help you with logistics.
+Marilyn Burgess of EERE's Communications Team is available to help you with logistics.
 Marilyn's phone number is (202)-586-2090.
 If you are unable to contact Marilyn, please contact Agnes Savoy by email or at (202)-586-0303.

 After you purchase exhibit space, be aware that the show may offer free advertising or the opportunity to have EERE, your team or program, and exhibit number listed in pre-show literature.
 Discuss this with Marilyn Burgess in advance of the show to get mentioned in pre-show publications.